bluespectre87/Short-Coding-Projects/README.md

 # Short-Coding-Projects
-Repository containing short coding projects in a range of languages
+This Repository contains a wider range of coding exercises and/or short projects in a variety of coding languages - a full break down of projects can be found in the respective language folders.